Vaiwcern/LAN-Remote-Control-Application/README.md

 This application allows a client machine to remotely control a server machine within the same LAN network.
 It is implemented in **C++** using the **MFC** framework and communicates via **sockets** using the **TCP protocol** at the transport layer.

-## ✨ Features

-- Connect to the server using an IP address and port.
-- Display information about processes running on the server.
-- Display information about active applications.
-- Capture and view the screen of the server machine.
-- Log key presses on the server machine.
-- Browse the directory tree of the server machine.

 <table>
   <tr>
     <td align="center">